Samsung will update these Galaxy devices to Android 13

 Galaxy tablets with Android 13

 The very first Android tablets to be updated to Android 13 became Samsung’s Galaxy Tab S8 series on November 14.
-The update started rolling out to 5G versions of each tablet in several countries across Europe, but should expand to other models and regions soon.
+The update started rolling out to 5G versions of each tablet in several countries across Europe, but has since expanded to Wi-Fi models in other regions.
+The Galaxy Tab S7 series also picked up its update on November 22 in select regions.

 Other Samsung devices with Android 13